evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 having worked remotely and contracting for half a decade.

 This leads me to today.
-I recently read a blog post titled ["What it feels like to be an open-source maintainer" by Nolan Lawson][5], which kind of hits home.
+I recently read a blog post titled ["What it feels like to be an open-source maintainer" by Nolan Lawson][5], which kind of hit home.
 This made me realize that after nearly 10 years, my work on this project has turned from something I was very excited about into something a bit more like a chore.